 Benefits of this workflow?

-You’ll only have to select the requirements for you job once on job submission, and after that all the other decisions and steps are done automatically.?
+You’ll only have to select the requirements for your job once on job submission, and after that all the other decisions and steps are done automatically.
 You can also export the XML data at the end of your flow then import it in another system or pass it to another workflow in Switch.